TDarkShadow/iheartnewvegas/main.md

 - Install the **Mojave Nights FOMOD** main file.
 The low-glow option is fine.
 - Copy **textures\sky\skystars.dds** and paste it inside **textures\NVDLC02\sky**.

+> This will also apply the new night sky texture to Zion.

 [**Night Sky Tweaks**](https://www.nexusmods.com/newvegas/mods/73529)
 Fixes the bright night sky horizons.